 - River Rangers

-River Rangers work for twenty two weeks from April to September, performing landscape beautification and improvements including mowing, weed whacking, brush cutting, spot weeding, mulching, picking up litter, watering plants, sweeping, raking, river clean ups, tree pruning, fence repair, working with volunteers, and graffiti removal.
+River Rangers work for twenty two weeks from spring, summer and fall, performing landscape beautification and improvements including mowing, weed whacking, brush cutting, spot weeding, mulching, picking up litter, watering plants, sweeping, raking, river clean ups, tree pruning, fence repair, working with volunteers, and graffiti removal.
 In addition to physical maintenance of the Greenway, Rangers help keep the greenway healthy, beautiful, and safe by encouraging responsible use of the outdoor space from local community members.
 Rangers have the added responsibility of developing and leading volunteer initiatives and educating neighborhood youth using the greenway.
 River Rangers are our best advocates for the Woony Greenway!